© 2024 St. Louis Public Radio

 A university spokesperson referred questions to Simmers, who declined to comment on the specifics of the campus’ finances.

 The school’s current fiscal year budget shows significant reductions to expenses across campus, but it is unclear where the cost saving comes from at the department level.
-Some of the largest cuts include about a 25% cut to information technology services and a nearly 28% cut to university communications and marketing budgets.
+Some of the largest reductions include about a 25% cut to information technology services and a nearly 28% cut to university communications and marketing budgets.
 At the same time, the enrollment management department’s budget increased by about two-thirds, roughly $8 million.

 The Carbondale and Edwardsville campuses each have just under 12,000 students enrolled this fall semester.